fernando-duarte/china-data/CODEBASE_REVIEW.md

 - **Code Quality:** Consistent application of clean code principles across all modules and functions
 - **Documentation Standards:** All documentation follows current best practices from official sources and style guides
 - **Security Compliance:** Code adheres to latest security best practices and vulnerability prevention guidelines
+- **Use Online Resources for Latest Updates:** Check relevant documentation and guides online to ensure most current best practices for codebase's dependencies

 ## Project Management